TumeloLutaka/portfolio/README.md

 Welcome to my personal portfolio!
 Here you can explore my work, skills, and experiences.

 ## About Me
-I'm Tumelo Lutaka, a passionate [your profession, e.g., web developer, graphic designer, etc.].
+I'm Tumelo Lutaka, a passionate Web Developer.
 I specialise in creating innovative solutions and delivering high-quality projects.

 ## Sections